Asynchronous Panning and Zooming¶

-Because of the way input events are stored, this has some unfortunate consequences.
-Input events are stored relative to the device screen - so if the user touches at the same physical spot on the device, the same input events will be delivered regardless of the content scroll position.
+Because of the way input events are represented, this has some unfortunate consequences.
+Input event coordinates are represented relative to the device screen - so if the user touches at the same physical spot on the device, the same input events will be delivered regardless of the content scroll position.
 When the main thread receives a touch event, it combines that with the content scroll position in order to figure out what DOM element the user touched.
 However, because we now have two different scroll positions, this process may not work perfectly.
 A concrete example follows:

 Consider a device with screen size 600 pixels tall.
 On this device, a user is viewing a document that is 1000 pixels tall, and that is scrolled down by 200 pixels.
 That is, the vertical section of the document from 200px to 800px is visible.
 Now, if the user touches a point 100px from the top of the physical display, the hardware will generate a touch event with y=100.
 This will get sent to the main thread, which will add the scroll position (200) and get a document-relative touch event with y=300.
 This new y-value will be used in hit detection to figure out what the user touched.
 If the document had a absolute-positioned div at y=300, then that would receive the touch event.